 The human body is roughly 60% water.
-It is also always losing water, be it through sweat, through urine or even through natural respiration.
+It is also always losing water, be it through sweat, urine, or even through natural respiration.
 Because the body is constantly losing water over time, drinking water is a necessity to avoid dehydration.
-Look into the question of "how much water?" online and you will likely find some conflicting opinions.
+Look into the question of "how much water should you drink?" online, and you will likely find some conflicting opinions.

-One of the most common answers, championed by some health professionals, is the "8 by 8 rule"--eight 8 ounce glasses a day, equating to 1.89 liters.
-Others believe that it is best to regularly sip throughout the day, regardless of thirstiness.
-When even the experts are unsure on how much water a person should consume, the likeliest answer becomes "it varies with the individual."
+One of the most common answers, championed by some health professionals, is the "8 by 8 rule"--eight 8-ounce glasses a day, equating to 1.89 liters.
+Others believe that it is best to sip regularly throughout the day, regardless of thirstiness.
+When even the experts are unsure about how much water you should drink, the likeliest answer becomes "it varies with the individual."
 This article plans to look over the different claims in order to provide you with the information you need to make the most informed decision.

 - Women need a daily water intake of 11.5 cups, roughly 2.7 liters

-It is important to reiterate that these are guidelines and there are other factors that play into the proper amount of water your body requires.
+It is important to reiterate that these are guidelines, and there are other factors that play into the “how much water should you drink?” question.
 These factors include:

 - Your location.
-Dry, hot and/or humid environments carry a greater toll on the body's ability to keep hydrated than cooler climes.
+Dry, hot, and/or humid environments carry a greater toll on the body's ability to keep hydrated than cooler climates.
 Increased water intake is also necessary for anything living at high altitudes, such as in mountainous terrain.

 - Diet.
 Caffeinated beverages, like coffee and soda, induce urination, meaning you must drink even more water to offset the liquid lost going to the bathroom.
-A diet rich in salts, spices or sugars will also contribute to higher risk of dehydration without consuming a commensurate amount of water.
+A diet rich in salts, spices, or sugars will also contribute to a higher risk of dehydration without consuming a commensurate amount of water.
 Lastly, a diet bereft of hydration-rich foods, like cooked fruits and vegetables, requires an increase in how much water you need each day.

 - Environment.
 If most of your day is spent exposed to sunlight or in high temperatures, like a boiler room, you will need to drink more.

 - Activity level.
-People who are active at day or whom spend a lot of time on their feet require more water than people who work a desk job.
+People who are active during the day or who spend a lot of time on their feet require more water than people who work a desk job.
 Remember to drink water during and after exercise or other strenuous activities.

 - Health.
 Anyone struggling with an infection or fever is going to dehydrate more quickly as the body violently forces out the nastiness.
 Diabetics are also more prone to dehydration, as are people who rely on medications that induce urination, known as diuretics.